Current Projects

 If you would like to join our branch mailing list, to be kept informed of activity, please complete this form: Mailing List Sign Up

-For any other specific enquiries, please contact Dyslexia Scotland via the online form available at https://dyslexiascotland.org.uk/contact-us/ In relation to our GME and dyslexia project, please address your message to Lena Gillies, National Development Officer.
+For any other specific enquiries, please contact Dyslexia Scotland via the online form available at https://dyslexiascotland.org.uk/contact-us/ In relation to GME and dyslexia, please address your message to Lena Gillies, National Development Officer.

 Comments